earlymarket/Coposition/README.md

 LifeInvader will immediately start tracking your location. :eyes:

-But, if LifeInvader used Coposition, you'd have to specifically which of your devices it can see. :cop:
+But, if LifeInvader used Coposition, you'd have to specify which of your devices it can see. :cop:

 Keeping your data yours. :thumbsup: